yie1d/pydoll/docs/en/features/configuration/browser-preferences.md

 # Custom Browser Preferences

 One of Pydoll's most powerful features is direct access to Chromium's internal preference system.
-Unlike traditional browser automation tools that only expose a limited set of options, Pydoll gives you the same level of control that extensions and enterprise administrators have—allowing you to configure **any** browser setting available in Chromium's source code.
+Unlike traditional browser automation tools that only expose a limited set of options, Pydoll gives you the same level of control that extensions and enterprise administrators have, allowing you to configure **any** browser setting available in Chromium's source code.

 ## Why Browser Preferences Matter